 T – tutorial

-Specific Course RequirementsStudents should work some time on the weekend on their assessment tasks, in order to be able to seek possible clarification on the last day of class.
+Specific Course RequirementsStudents should spend some time on the weekend on their assessment tasks, to be able to seek possible clarification on the last day of class.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: